vueuse/vueuse/docs/Contributing.md

 - Before you start working, it's better to open an issue to discuss first.
 - The implementation should be placed under `packages/core` as a folder and exposing in `index.ts`
-- In the `core` package, try not to introduce 3-rd party dependencies as this package is aim to be as lightweight as possible.
+- In the `core` package, try not to introduce 3-rd party dependencies as this package is aimed to be as lightweight as possible.
 - If you do want to introduce 3-rd party dependencies, please contribute to add-ons.
 - You can found the function template under `packages/core/_template/`